christianmilson/Udacity-Algorithm-and-Data-Structure-Nanodegree/P1/explanation.md

 ## Project 3

-The task was to implement a huffman coder
+The task was to implement a huffman coder.

 For this approach, first i used a hash map to determine the character frequency of input string, then built up a huffman tree using summation of largest nodes.

 Time Complexity is O(nlogn) for encode as the as we are running a loop for each n